ishanvyas22/awesome-open-source-systems/README.md

 - [Appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
 Connect to 15+ database integrations.
 - [NocoDB](https://github.com/nocodb/nocodb) - The Open Source Airtable Alternative.
 Turns any MySQL, PostgreSQL, SQL Server, SQLite & MariaDB into a smart-spreadsheet.
+- [REI3]([https://github.com/nocodb/nocodb](https://github.com/r3-team/r3)) - REI3 is an open low code application platform.
+It runs on almost any system, on-premise or in the cloud and is free to use for individuals and organizations.

 ## PaaS